One of the best things you can do to improve your finances is to constantly educate yourself.

 That’s why I have compiled this list of books that will help you get further ahead financially.

-Each book recommendation is carefully curated to ensure that they’re the cream of the crop, and must meet these requirements:
+Each book recommendation is carefully curated to ensure that they’re the cream of the crop, and meet these requirements:

 The Wealthy Barber Returns by David Chilton

 If you’ve shied away from reading personal finance books because they’re dry and intimidating, this book will change your mind.

 The book is on the short side (only 224 pages) with bite-sized chapters, but Chilton touches on a broad range of essential topics, including the usual suspects – leveraging RRSPs & TFSAs, the magic of compound interest, pay yourself first, track your spending, index investing – and some rarely seen in personal finance books, like betting on race horses as an investment strategy (don’t do it!).